-SWMU or Investigati on Area State the Problem Table 1 Data Quality Objective Summary Identify the Decision Define the Study Boundaries Sediment in Sanders Creek (AOC E) In 2000 and 2001, sampling results for sediment and crayfish samples taken upgradient and along the facility boundary indicated PCBs, attributable to the Carrier facility are present at levels of concern and that PCBs are bioavailable.
+SWMU or Investigati on Area State the Problem Identify the Decision Define the Study Boundaries Sediment in Sanders Creek (AOC E) In 2000 and 2001, sampling results for sediment and crayfish samples taken upgradient and along the facility boundary indicated PCBs, attributable to the Carrier facility are present at levels of concern and that PCBs are bioavailable.
 Results from sediment samples previously collected in Sanders Creek upgradient from and along the facility's northern boundary are assumed to be viable.
 Sediment samples from the 0 to 6 inch interval will be collected downstream from the Thompson Road culvert/bridge.
-A corrective measure (dredging) has been conditionally approved for the studied area, pending some changes/clarifications to the CMS submitted in September 2008.
-NYSDEC suggested, in their comments to the CMS, that further downstream investigations may be necessary in the future to ascertain if sediments there are also contaminated with PCBs.
-To assess whether PCBs are present in Sander's Creek downstream from the facility.
+A corrective measure (dredging) has been approved for the studied area, pending resampling of the creek sediments due to the age of previously collected sediment samples upstream and Prior to implementation of corrective action, NYSDEC has requested Sanders Creek be re-assessed to determine the current concentrations and extent of PCB impacted sediments downstream from the facility.
+Additionally, sediments upstream from the facility will be assessed in order to re-establish background PCB concentrations.
 The remedial goal for the source area is that significant levels of PCBs are no longer migrating through the storm sewers, and subsequently into Sanders Creek.
-Sediment samples will be collected from accessible areas of Sanders Creek downstream from the site (west of the Court Street Bridge to the creeks confluence with Ley Creek).
+Sediment samples will be collected from accessible areas of Sanders Creek upstream from the facility starting west of Sanders Creek Parkway where the creek emerges from a culvert continuing downstream from the site to the creek's confluence with the South Branch of Ley Creek.
 Depositional areas within the creek, along the water's edge, and in the immediate area of the creek channel will be chosen for sampling.
-Carrier will conduct the downstream sediment sampling in Sanders Creek so that the corrective measure implemented will target those areas believed to be affected by PCBs emanating from the Carrier facility.
+Depositional areas adjacent to outfalls will also be sampled.
+Carrier will conduct the downstream sediment sampling in Sanders Creek so that the corrective action measure implemented downstream of the facility (October 2009 and earlier). will target those areas believed to be affected by PCBs emanating from the Carrier facility.